SchapiroLabor/Background_subtraction/README.md

 ### CLI

-The script requires four inputs:
+Minimal required arguments:

-* the path to the starting image given with `-r` or `--root`
+* the path to the input image given with `-r` or `--root`
 * the path to the output image given with `-o` or `--output`
 * the path to the `markers.csv` file given with `-m` or `--markers`
-* the path to the markers output file given with `-mo` or `--markerout` Optional inputs:
+* the path to the markers output file given with `-mo` or `--markerout`

+Optional arguments:

-* `--pixel-size` to specify the pixel size of the input image (default: `1.0`), if not specified, the pixel size will be read from the metadata of the input image.
+* `-mpp` or `--pixel-size` microns per pixel, i.e. pixel size of the input image in microns.
+If not specified the script will attempt to extract the pixel size and its units from the metadata, if failed, it will assign a pixel size of 1 with "pixel" as units.
+* `-pl` or `--pyramid_levels` total number of pyramidal levels of the output image, this number should also include the high-resolution level.
+Default value is 8, this argument will be only implemented if the input image is not pyramidal.
+If input image is pyramidal, the output image will have the same levels and this argument will be ignored.
+* `-sr` or `--save_ram` using this argument will provide the low RAM usage of version 0.4.1.
-* `--version` to print version and exit (added in v0.3.4)
+* `--version` to print version.

-* `--tile-size` to specify the tile size for the pyramidal output image (default: `1024`) (added in v0.3.4)
-* `--chunk-size` to specify chunk size for delayed calculation execution (default: `5000`) - lower values result in higher execution time, higher values in higher RAM usage
+Hidden argument !!!:

+* `-comet` Flag to obtain the markers table on the fly for images acquired with the reference background acquisition implemented in the Lunaphore Comet at the TSPC (https://www.tspc-hd.com/).
+When this flag is used, the argument `-m`/`--markers` is ignored since the markers information will be extracted from the metadata of the input image.

 ### Output